Travels from Minneapolis, Minnesota, USA

 For the tens of millions who have seen Phil’s art on TV and online, it’s hard to imagine that his artistic journey nearly came to an end when a tremor developed in his drawing hand.
 In exploring new ways to create art, Phil discovered that by embracing his shake, limitations could become the passageway to creativity.

-At the request of some of his speaking clients, Phil has designed a unique art experience beyond the talk.
+At the request of many of his speaking clients, Phil has designed a unique (add-on) art experience beyond the talk.
 Companies who are seeking an unforgettable interactive experience for their audience are absolutely stunned by its originality, value and effect.
+“A number of years ago at our sales meeting we had a very expensive performance painter present.
+I can say that the impact of Phil’s talk with the fingerprint art project provided much more impact and value.
+Being able to connect all employees to a single work of art is absolutely incredible.” – Bethany Quam, General Mills President, Convenience & Foodservice Division

 Besides speaking and doing art, Phil is an advocate for advancing art education.
 He’s the author of Tattoo a Banana, a guide to exploring creativity through art with everyday materials.
 And he’s the founder of Goodbye-Art Academy, providing high quality and free art education videos to teachers and students everywhere.